Editorial Standards A-Z

 The University standard is to refer to electronic mail as one word: email.
 Never allow an email address to break over two lines with a hyphen.

-The title of “emeritus” or “emerita” is not synonymous with "retired."
+The title of “Emeritus” or “Emerita” is not synonymous with "retired."
 It is an honor bestowed on certain retired faculty and should be included in the title.
 "Emerita" refers to a female.
 "Emeritus" refers to a male or gender-neutral individual.
 "Emeritae" is the feminine plural.
 "Emeriti" is the plural of the masculine form or of the masculine and feminine form together.
-The word should follow "professor."
+The word should follow "Professor."
+University style allows for the title to be capitalized on all references, as appropriate.

 Examples: